Jayash/Backend-Engineering/Communication Protocols/HTTP/README.md

 # HTTP

-HTTP protocal is stateless but under the hood it uses TCP which is statefull
+HTTP protocal is stateless, most of the time it uses TCP which is statefull and can also use UDP

 OSI Layer 7 Protocol